OzzkanBulut/Java-Master-Class-Amigoscode/_096_SpringBootAnnotations/README.md

 An abbreviated form of @RequestMapping specifically for HTTP PUT requests, which only takes an optional value argument, no method argument.**The update in CRUD**

+**@DeleteMapping**

+An abbreviated form of @RequestMapping specifically for HTTP DELETE requests, which only takes an optional value argument, no method argument.**The delete in CRUD**